7 Proven Strategies to Reduce Equipment Downtime

 Illustration representing strategies to reduce equipment downtime in industrial operations

-Unplanned equipment downtime doesn’t just cost money, it disrupts production schedules, frustrates teams, and damages customer relationships.
-The good news: most downtime is preventable with the right systems in place.
+Unplanned equipment downtime does not just cost money.
+It disrupts production schedules, frustrates teams, and damages customer relationships.
+The DOE Federal Energy Management Program estimates that reactive-only maintenance programs run 35 to 45 percent higher downtime than programs built on disciplined preventive and predictive work.
+Most of that gap is avoidable with the right systems in place.

-Here are seven strategies that consistently deliver results.
+Here are seven strategies that consistently deliver measurable downtime reduction across manufacturing, facility, fleet, and healthcare operations.

 1. Shift from Reactive to Preventive Maintenance

 The single biggest lever is moving from “fix it when it breaks” to “maintain it before it breaks.”
-A well-implemented preventive maintenance program can reduce unplanned downtime by 25-45%.
+A well-implemented preventive maintenance program reduces unplanned downtime by 25 to 45 percent across most industries, according to DOE FEMP benchmarks, and compounds over multi-year programs as the discipline matures.

 2. Standardize Work Order Procedures